 “Firearms” include all types of guns, including pistols, revolvers, handguns, rifles, and muzzleloaders.
 Presumably, this law also prohibits shooting crossbows.

-The only people permitted to shoot from public roads are authorized peace officer acting in the line of duty.1
+The only people permitted to shoot from public roads are authorized peace officers acting in the line of duty.1

 It is a misdemeanor in Colorado to shoot from, on, or across a public road.
 It does not matter whether the weapon being shot is a firearm or an arrow.
 The penalty includes: